Benjamin-Wofford/Card/README.md

+#Card

-This is my very first project I am working on without the assistance of a tutorial.
-The idea is to create a quote card component and then have a social media share bar appended to the bottom right of it.
+This is my first project I worked on without the assistance of a tutorial.
+The idea wass to create a quote card component and then have a social media share bar appended to the bottom right of it.